Meech Lake Accord: Final agreement

 As the final agreement was to be drawn together in Ottawa on June 2, 1987, Trudeau's intervention had made him, in the words of Mulroney advisor L. Ian MacDonald, a "twelfth participant".
 The meeting, seen as a formality to precede a signing ceremony the next day, instead lasted 19 hours.

-Manitoba NDP Premier Howard Pawley, faced with left-wing opposition to the consensus in his home province, insisted on more limited language regarding limits on the federal spending power in the final agreement.
-Ontario Premier David Peterson, as the sole Liberal at the table (Bourassa's Quebec Liberal Party having severed ties with the Liberal Party of Canada in 1955), did not have support for it by most of his caucus (including his main adviser, Ian Scott).
+Manitoba NDP Premier Howard Pawley, faced with left-wing opposition to the consensus in his home province, insisted on more limited language regarding constraints on the federal spending power in the final agreement.
+Ontario Premier David Peterson, as the sole federal Liberal ally at the table (Bourassa's Quebec Liberal Party having severed ties with the Liberal Party of Canada in 1955), did not have support for it from most of his caucus (including his main adviser, Ian Scott).
 They opposed the consensus, and proposed a variety of amendments to the "federal spending power" and "distinct society" clauses.
 Pawley and Peterson agreed to follow each other's lead or back out together, to avoid either being seen as the cause of the collapse of talks.
 They asked Mulroney to take a harder line on federal powers.

 Trudeau's intervention had also created a separate backlash: Mulroney and the other eight premiers, insulted by what they saw as undue interference, aggressively embraced the previous consensus.
 Bourassa in particular refused to move away from any of the Accord's major provisions.
 Negotiations went on through the night.
 They ultimately agreed on a clause promising that "the distinct society clause" would not derogate the Charter, providing protections for multicultural and aboriginal rights, and tighter language regarding restrictions on the federal spending power.

 At a final roll call at 4:45 a.m.
 June 3, 1987, hours before the signing ceremony, Mulroney knowingly breached convention by taking the vote in reverse order around the table instead of the traditional order of a province's entry into confederation.
 Pawley, after pressure from federal NDP leader Ed Broadbent, conceded and approved the agreement.
 Peterson, the last to vote in this improvised formula, approved the final agreement on behalf of Ontario.

 At the symbolic signing ceremony, the premiers signed the Accord.
 Bourassa declared that Quebec had become reintegrated in Canada to a standing ovation.